siw36/toolbox/README.md

 ### Usage

-Not that the following examples use Lima as local container management, since Docker is no longer free for professional usage. https://github.com/lima-vm/lima
+Note that the following examples use Lima as local container management, since Docker is no longer free for professional usage. https://github.com/lima-vm/lima

 #### Build
 ```bash